Seyud/AMMF2/docs/WEBUI_GUIDE_EN.md

 ## 📋 Overview

 This document provides development and customization guidelines for the WebUI component of the AMMF framework.
-The WebUI is a browser-based configuration interface that allows users to configure module settings, view status information, and perform common operations through a graphical interface.
+WebUI is a browser-based configuration interface that allows users to configure module settings, view status information, and perform common operations through a graphical interface.

 ## 🚀 Quick Start